Introducing the Management Console

 - A description of the feature

-- The tags this feature is tagged with (To allow the user to explore more related features with the same tag)
+- Any tags this feature is tagged with (to allow the user to explore more related features with the same tag)

 - Activation and deactivation button, or a button to navigate to the relevant configuration page for tools